Winipedia/pyrig/docs/configs/workflows/architecture.md

 ### Opt-Out Mechanism

 Workflows can be opted out by replacing all steps with `step_opt_out_of_workflow()`.
 This creates a valid workflow that never runs, allowing users to disable workflows without deleting files.
-Or if you empty the file it will be regenerated on next `uv run myapp mkroot` with the opt-out steps for you.
-So just empty the file and run `uv run myapp mkroot` to opt out.
+Or if you empty the file it will be regenerated on next `uv run pyrig mkroot` with the opt-out steps for you.
+So just empty the file and run `uv run pyrig mkroot` to opt out.

 ## Concrete Workflows